 But giving up was never on the agenda.
 Motivated to continue by the generosity of friends, family and colleagues who donated, following some serious sports massages it was time for challenge 13 and another 10k.

 The half marathon for challenge 14 was completed in the Lisbon heat and then it was time for the penultimate challenge – the Manchester Half Marathon.

-Challenge 15 complete, Caroline was left reflecting on her journey so far.
+Challenge 15 complete, Caroline reflected on her journey so far.

 “I have loved telling fellow runners I have met about the work that this amazing charity does.
 I never imagined it would be such an emotional roller coaster of a journey or that the running would actually get harder as the year went on, trying to balance my work life and travelling with getting in those pesky training miles.
 One more challenge left on this memorable journey that has been rewarding and life changing for me in so many ways.
 Meeting so many people along the way, not to mention how humble I feel every time I read about the incredible people this charity helps.
 So please keep giving as we reach the end of my charity year journey and help me to reach my target.
 Thank you x”